traxconn/talkino/readme.txt

 = Can I change the style of Talkino's chatbox? =

 In Talkino -> Settings under Styles tab, you are able to customize the chatbox style to meet your favorite design.
-It includes the round or rectangle style of chatbox, left or right position display, whether to show on desktop or mobile, height of Talkino chatbox, the method to start chat, the color of theme, background color, different online status, and text display.
+It includes the round or rectangle style of chatbox, left or right position display, whether to show on desktop or mobile, the method to start chat, the color of theme, background color, different online status, and text display.
 For more details, please visit [here](https://traxconn.com/plugins/talkino/docs/styles/).

 = Is Talkino compatible with WooCommerce? =